 And to complete the party scene of course, we had lots of printables decor, including a standing, printable blue elephant cut-out that I displayed around the tables - It looked so cool and was a talking point with children and adults alike!

-* Party Styling, Photography, Recipes and Printables: Bird's Party
+* Party Styling, Supplies, Photography, Recipes and Printables: Bird's Party